Tombert/vim-wombat-scheme/README.md

 This is a fork of wonderful vim-wombat colorscheme.
 I really like it, but I made a few tweaks to unsuck it.

+## What did I do different?

+Not a lot; it's a good theme, the issue I had is that I greatly disliked the 80 character delimiter, and the colors didn't look quite right to me on iTerm 2, though that could be because I was comparing it to the Emacs Wombat skin.

 ------

 An enhanced [wombat256](http://www.vim.org/scripts/script.php?script_id=2465) color scheme for Vim.